PeterTikCheung/chat-app/README.md

 # Typescript chat app backend

 This is a backend application for real time chatroom using Express.js, Typescript, Mongodb.
-It includes user api, chatroom socket, and chatroon integration api.
+It includes user api, auth api, chatroom socket, and chatroon integration api.